blaise-io/acelink/README.md

 Ace Link is a macOS menu bar app that allows playing Ace Stream video streams in VLC player.

 Paste an Ace Stream hash in the Ace Link menu.
 Ace Link will launch the Ace Stream server in Docker and open your stream in VLC.
+You can also launch Ace Link by opening an acestream:// link directly from a website.

 ## [Download for macOS](https://github.com/blaise-io/acelink/releases/download/1.4.0/Ace.Link.1.4.0.dmg)